Watson-Personal-Assistant/developer/_content/further-topics/reconfigure_skill.md

 #### Scenario 4: You are using the skill REST interaces with other programming languages

-If you used other programming languages to create your skills, complete this high-level step:
+If you used other programming languages to create your skills and not the NodeJS skill boilerplate, complete this high-level step:
 1. Add support for the evaluation method to your skill

 ---